Gluten Free Crescent Rolls

 How to Make Gluten-Free Crescent Rolls

 There’s just a bit of prep, a bit of chilling, and then some rolling involved to make these tender homemade crescent rolls.
+Even if you’re new to baking with yeast, this recipe is very beginner-friendly.
 Follow these steps:

-Shape the Dough: On a floured work surface, roll the dough out into a rectangle, then fold into thirds.
+- Shape the dough.
+On a floured work surface, roll the dough out into a rectangle, then fold it into thirds.
 Rotate the dough and roll it out again, then fold and repeat.
 After 3 more times, wrap up the dough again to chill for another half hour.

-Cut Into Triangles: While your oven preheats to 400ºF, give your workstation another dusting with flour.
+- Cut the dough into triangles.
+While your oven preheats to 400ºF, give your workstation another dusting with flour.
 Roll the chilled dough out into a circle.
 Next, slice the dough into 8 triangles, like a pizza (a pizza cutter actually works great for this if you have one!).

 A tender crescent roll fresh from the oven is my go-to versatile dinner roll.
 The soft, rich texture is seriously the best for soaking up everything from Gluten Free Gravy to the Best Chili Recipe Ever.
 For this reason, these rolls are just as perfect to serve with a holiday dinner as they are with a cozy weeknight meal!
 Here are more easy dinner ideas to pair them with:

-- These rolls are delicious with a comforting meal of Crockpot Beef Stew, Chicken and Orzo Stew, or Creamy Instant Pot White Chicken Chili.
+- Soups, stews, and chili.
+These rolls are delicious with a comforting meal of Crockpot Beef Stew, Chicken and Orzo Stew, or Creamy Instant Pot White Chicken Chili.

-- Air Fryer Rotisserie Chicken or Gluten Free Air Fryer Chicken Tenders with a side of Honey Dijon Peas and Carrots for a simple family dinner.
+- Family dinners.
+Air Fryer Rotisserie Chicken or Air Fryer Chicken Tenders with a side of Honey Dijon Peas and Carrots for a simple weeknight dinner.

-- An easy pasta dinner of Spaghetti Bolognese and a Romaine Wedge Salad.
+- Pasta.
+An easy pasta dinner of Spaghetti Bolognese and a Romaine Wedge Salad.

-- For date night or something a bit more special, pair your crescent rolls with Beef Wellington Braciole and Lightened-Up Creamed Spinach au Gratin.
+- Special occasions.
+For date night or something a bit more special, pair your crescent rolls with a Bottom Round Roast and Creamed Spinach.

 How to Store and Reheat Extras